ArenKDesai/Aren-s-Notes/os lec.md

 2. **Progress** (deadlock-free).
 We want to make sure that at least one thread is making progress.
 We don't want threads stuck on a locked section forever.
 3. **Bounded** (starvation-free).
 Similar to above, allow all threads to enter.

 There are a few methods to implement locking.
-One is to disable interrupts during critical sections
+One is to disable interrupts during critical sections.
+This is very fast